MdSamsuzzohaShayon/youthspike-event-management/README.md

  - In the player list show all players in an event
  - To Add player need to select division and teams.
 Submit and and rank (Submit and take to the team, re-rank players)
  - Check player who are unassigned -> from /teams/{teamId} add new will show all the unassigned players [12:00](https://www.loom.com/share/fda9c04b47f94d3a8cbae578a886f4fa)
- - Co-captain will have same previllages and access as captain
  - Player will have division, and A player can be moved to another division